Principle 1: Students should receive explicit and systematic instruction ...

 If you're like me, you can read all of the words in those two sentences.
 If you're also like me, and lack a lot of knowledge of quantum mechanics, it's likely you didn't comprehend beyond the most basic meaning of the sentences.
 (It's about formulas?
 And maybe there was someone named Hilbert?
 Who had a space named after him?).
 If you are an ace at quantum mechanics, you probably understood it all.

 That's because background knowledge has repeatedly shown to have a big impact on comprehension.
-In a now famous 1988 study, Recht and Leslie found that kids with knowledge of the topic of a text can comprehend the text regardless of their status as a "struggling" reader.
+In a now-famous 1988 study, Recht and Leslie found that kids with knowledge of the topic of a text can comprehend the text regardless of their status as a "struggling" reader.
 Kids who were considered good readers, but didn't have knowledge of the topic -- baseball, in the study -- found comprehension challenging.

 Findings such as these are both hopeful and daunting.
 Hopeful, because students with academic background knowledge can tackle more challenging texts than we previously thought.
 Daunting, because we spend a huge amount of our school day teaching "comprehension skills," while science and social studies are often neglected.
 In order to help all kids comprehend, we must intentionally build knowledge of the world around them, while also accessing students' own cultural literacies.